Menangle Park railway station

 Menangle Park railway station is located on the Main Southern line in New South Wales, Australia.
 It serves the town of Menangle Park, opening on 26 September 1937.

 Menangle Park previously had two additional platforms and run rounds to service the adjacent Menangle Park Paceway.
 These opened in 1914 and closed in 1963 with the platforms still in situ.

 Platforms and services

 Menangle Park has two side platforms.
-It is serviced by NSW TrainLink Southern Highlands Line services travelling between Campbelltown and Moss Vale with 2 weekend morning services to Sydney Central and limited evening services to Goulburn.
+It is serviced by Sydney Trains Southern Highlands Line services travelling between Campbelltown and Moss Vale with 2 weekend morning services to Sydney Central and limited evening services to Goulburn.
 Both platforms are 2 cars long.
 Opal validators are provided, however there are no top up or ticket issuing facilities.

 The station has two crossovers to the south, as the section around Glenlee Junction (to the north of Menangle Park) is bidirectional.